ech2/pebble-time-sense/README.md

 Time Sense for Pebble
 =================

-An app that reminds of time passing by vibrating your Pebble watch at specified time intervals.
+Time Sense reminds of time passing by vibrating your Pebble watch at specified time intervals.
+It works in the background, so you can use your watch for anything else.
+Vibration interval lengths are configurable and can be in the range from 1 hour down to 5 mins.

 ## Installation